f5devcentral/F5-SE-Outcome-Based-Learning/docs/challenges/nginx-api-security/step02.rst

 **Why**:

-Configuration of NGINX happens locally at the instance, external resources need to be available for local configuration.
+Configuration of NGINX happens locally at the instance, external resources need to be available for local configuration

 **How**: